How One Man's Changing The South Florida Music Scene - Boca News

 Who is Antony Payne?

-Antony taught himself to sing, play guitar, piano, base, drums, and write music as a child.
+Antony taught himself to sing, play guitar, piano, bass, drums, and write music as a child.
 Fast forward a few years and he was programming music, engineering, and mixing his own bedroom recordings.
 The first word that springs to mind is prodigy.

 The self-taught musician and Delray resident boasts an extremely eclectic sound.
 From indie rock to folk to hip-hop, Antony has a hand in the creation and production of it.
 From performing solo to playing with his band Spiral Hills to producing indie hip-hop duo Beauty Pageant, you can find Antony’s name anywhere.